Clevis22/SplitMark-Text/readme.md

 SplitMark- minimalist Quill based text editor with markdown support.
 <br>
 SplitMark is designed to be minimal yet powerful text editor, with a clean and simple user interface paired with the power of markdown and keyboard shortcuts.
-SplitMark also supports saving and loading files using the.spmk file extension, which is JSON-based and stores the contents of the editor.
+SplitMark also supports saving and loading files using the .spmk file extension, which is JSON-based and stores the contents of the editor.
 If you wish to use the real time markdown editor version of SplitMark it can be found at realtime.splitmark.com

 ## Dependencies
 SplitMark is powerd by [Quill](https://quilljs.com/) and [Quilljs-markdown](https://cloverhearts.github.io/quilljs-markdown/)